theseus905/Custom-UDP-Server/README.md

-###This is a basic Python UDP Server.
+### This is a basic Python UDP Server.
-#####It simply parses and verifies packets.
-This script, however, does not fully follow the UDP packet structure.
+##### It simply parses and verifies packets.
+This script, however, does not fully follow the conventional UDP packet structure.

 ```4 Bytes Packet ID
 4 Bytes Packet Sequence